Scroll down for inspiration or go directly to our plan your trip page

 The city of Kristiansund is situated on four different islands.

-But don’t worry – in minutes, the tiny ferry Sundbåten will take you between Kirkelandet, Innlandet, Nordlandet …
+But don’t worry – the tiny ferry Sundbåten takes just minutes to cross between Kirkelandet, Innlandet, Nordlandet …

 … and Gomalandet.
 Ask the skipper to let you off at the Milnbrygga wharf, where you can visit the Norwegian Clipfish Museum.

-Kristiansund was partly built on fishing, and especially the clipfish – split and salted cod that were traditionally dried on the cliffs along the sea.
+Kristiansund was partly built on fishing, and especially clipfish – split and salted cod that was traditionally dried on rocks by the sea.

-Get a taste of some of the freshest seafood at Smia Fiskerestaurant.
-Located in a house from 1787, it is one of the most unique eateries in town.
+Sample some super fresh seafood at Smia Fiskerestaurant.
+Located in a house built in 1787, it's one of the most unique eateries in town.

-Speaking of food from the region – you need to try the award-winning cheeses from Tingvollost, especially “Kraftkar”, which has been named the world’s best cheese!
+Speaking of food from the region – you must try the award-winning cheeses from Tingvollost, especially Kraftkar, which has been named the world’s best blue cheese!
+Sample it at the restaurant Mætt & Go in the city centre, where it's also available for purchase.

 Did you know that Kristiansund is home to the country’s oldest opera?
 With more than 100 performances a year, you can always catch a show.

-Every year in February, they arrange the popular festival Operafestukene, where you get served opera for breakfast, lunch and dinner for 17 days.
+Each February, the popular Operafestukene festival is held, where opera is served for breakfast, lunch and dinner for 17 days.

-You should also join the Nordic Light Festival of Photography, where famous international and Norwegian photographers exhibit their pictures all over town, give lectures, and drink with the locals all through the night.
+Don't miss the Nordic Light Festival of Photography.
+Held in June, famous international and Norwegian photographers exhibit their pictures all over town, give lectures, and inspire.

-But you’ll probably want to drive – along the scenic Atlantic Road.
+But you’ll probably want to drive – along the scenic Atlantic Road, south of Kristiansund.

-This spectacular stretch of road has been named the world’s best road trip, the most beautiful bike ride in Norway, and the Norwegian construction of the century.
+This spectacular stretch of road has been named the world’s best road trip, the most beautiful bike ride in Norway, and the Norwegian engineering feat of the century.

-And one of the world’s best places to mend a broken heart.
-Says Lonely Planet.
+It's also one of the best places in the world to mend a broken heart, according to Lonely Planet.

-Along the way, you can stop to kayak, hike, spend the night, or just enjoy the view.
+Along the way, you can stop to kayak, join a RIB-boat safari, hike, spend the night, or just enjoy the view.
 When the sea is calm, you might spot seals and whales.
-Or why not see if the fish are biting?
+Or why not see if the fish are biting on a guided fishing tour?

 Cod and trout, coalfish and mackerel swim in abundance under the Myrbærholmen fishing bridges.

-And don’t leave town without a visit to the prairie-like Smøla island, where you’ll find the densest white-tailed eagle population in the world.
+Make sure you visit the prairie-like Smøla island, north of Kristiansund.
+Here, you’ll find the densest white-tailed eagle population in the world.
+Book a safari and get an insight into the life of these fascinating eagles.

 Back to top